 A suicide survivor is someone who has lost a friend, family member, or loved one to suicide.

 Surviving the loss of a loved one to suicide can’t be summed up in a word or two.
 Survivors struggle with shock, guilt, grief, anger, unanswered questions and so much more.
 Because of the stigma attached to suicide, survivors may be reluctant to seek help because of shame, embarrassment and fear of blame.

 The grief work that follows therefore can be complex and long-term.
 Continuous support from family and friends is a crucial step to healing.
 For more information, see the American Association of Suicidology Fact Sheet on survivors of suicide.

 Suicide Survivors Resources

 The web is full of resources – some good, some bad – for grieving family and friends.
-Following are some reputable organizations and support groups that may be helpful to grieving survivors.
+The following are some reputable organizations and support groups that may be helpful to grieving survivors:

 - Support Group for Families of Suicide Victims – Provides support and resources to those who have lost someone to suicide.
 Alongside suicide prevention awareness and education, the network also aims to take away the stigma associated with suicide.
 Valuable contacts and support group resources also are available.

 - American Foundation for Suicide Prevention – A wonderful resource for friends and families coping with suicide loss.
 Information includes coping with the holidays, talking to children, a financial guide and much more.